The best time of year to visit Norway depends on what you want to see and do.

 The great light show in the sky

 For northern lights: Even though the northern lights occur year-round, the human eye requires darkness to see them.
 This is why it is impossible to see the lights during Norway's summers, as the sun doesn't set in large parts of the country.

 Even though November-January is the darkest time of year, there is also an increased chance of cloudy skies.
 This is why September-October and February-March are generally considered the optimum time for aurora chasing.

-For the fjords: The fjords are a seasonal destination and therefore many hotels, campsites, attractions and even roads are closed during the winter months.
+For the fjords: The fjords are very much a seasonal destination and therefore many hotels, campsites, attractions and even roads are closed during the winter months.

-May to August is the best time to plan a visit to the Norwegian fjords, although July can be extremely busy with domestic travellers so advance bookings are required for all accommodation.
+May to August is the best time to plan a visit to the Norwegian fjords, although July can be busy with domestic travellers so advance bookings are required then for all accommodation.

 For road trips: Most people choosing to rent a car do so to get up close and personal with the fjords, so our advice for road trips is similar as to that for the fjords.
 Late spring through to early autumn are the best time for a road trip in Norway.